neuropoly/pediatric-DL-registration/README.md

 * Rigidly registered via ANTs intra-subject pairs (RigidReg)
 * Rigid and affine registered via ANTs intra-subject pairs (RigidAffineReg)

-These three different inputs were used and compared to equivalent ANTs pipelines as shown in the figure below:
+These three different inputs were used and compared SyN ANTs as shown in the figure below:
 ![](/images/scheme.png "Scheme of all three initialization approaches used")

 The [scripts folder](https://github.com/neuropoly/pediatric-DL-registration/tree/main/scripts) contains multiple functions and bash scripts for: <br />